Tesla, Inc. Race Discrimination and Harassment Class Action Lawsuit

 What’s Next

-In the coming weeks or months, Black and/or African American employees who worked at Tesla between November 9, 2016 and May 17, 2024 should receive an official class action notice with more information.
-That notice will describe the court’s decision and class members’ options.
+Black and/or African American employees who worked at Tesla between November 9, 2016 and May 17, 2024 have now received official class action notices with more information, describing the court’s decision and class members’ options.
+If you received this notice and did not opt-out, you remained a member of the class.

 Other Cases

-If you identify as Black and/or African American, have been employed at Tesla’s Fremont factory, and are interested in pursuing claims, please CLICK HERE.
+If you identify as Black and/or African American, have been employed at Tesla’s Fremont factory between November 2016 and May 2024, and are interested in pursuing claims, please CLICK HERE.
 You can step forward to help fight race discrimination and harassment at Tesla and seek compensation for race harassment.

 Vaughn v.
 Tesla, Inc., RG17882082 (Alam.
 Co.
 Super.
 Ct.)

-The second amended class action complaint was filed in Alameda County Superior Court on July 7, 2021.
+The third amended class action complaint was filed in Alameda County Superior Court on June 20, 2024.
 The complaint alleges three causes of action: (1) Race-Based Discrimination in Violation of Fair Employment and Housing (2) Race-Based Harassment in Violation of Fair Employment and Housing (3) Failure to Prevent Discrimination and Harassment in Violation of Fair Employment and Housing.

-The attorneys leading this case are Bryan Schwartz, Larry Organ, Matt Helland, Jennifer Reisch, David M. deRubertis, Jane Beasley Mackie, Marqui Hood, Cimone Nunley, and Jasjit Mundh.
+The attorneys leading this case are Bryan Schwartz, Larry Organ, Matt Helland, David M. deRubertis, Jane Beasley Mackie, Marqui Hood, Cimone Nunley, and Ricardo Perez.

 You can learn more about us and our legal experience at our websites: